-Distributed caches are designed to be deployed in massive data centers, where every user has direct access to the data stored in the cache or traveling over the network.
-This simple functionality is problematic where your application has to cache sensitive data and it simply cannot afford to allow administrative and API access rights on the cache to every other user.
+Distributed caches are often deployed in massive data centers, where every user has direct access to the data stored in the cache or traveling over the network.
+This simple functionality is problematic when your application has to cache sensitive data and cannot afford to allow cache access to every other user.
+Let’s say that your application processes the airline data.
+With all its massive data records, would you want anybody to meddle with its precision?
+What you need here is to encrypt your data and secure its access.
+For this purpose, NCache provides solid encryption mechanisms, LDAP-supported directory services, and more.
+This blog elaborates on all the security measures NCache employs for your application data.

 Data Encryption by Cache Client